dgaydukov/cert-aws/sa/files/sa.md

 * kinesis - data stored in Shards, config store - DynamoDB, synchronously replicates across 3 AZ
 * storm - middleman between hadoop (which works with batches only) and streaming source.
 It takes incoming stream, organize data into packages and sends it to hadoop for further processing.
 Data sources are called spouts and each processing node is a bolt.
 You can view kinesis video using following api:
-* GetMedia API (real-time api with low latency) - you have to build your own player to view video from this api using [Stream Parser Library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
+* `GetMedia` (real-time api with low latency) - you have to build your own player to view video from this api using [Stream Parser Library](https://docs.aws.amazon.com/kinesisvideostreams/latest/dg/parser-library.html)
 To upload video to kinesis you should use PutMedia api and upload mkv files.
 MKV (matroshka) - multimedia container formats
-* HLS (HTTP Live Streaming) - you can use for live playback or to view archived video.
+* `GetHLSStreamingSessionURL` - retrieve HLS (HTTP Live Streaming) url that you can open in browser or media player, you can use for live playback or to view archived video.
 You can use third-party player `Video.js/Google Shaka Player` to display stream using HLS streaming session URL.
 You can also play back video by typing the HLS streaming session URL in the Location bar of the Safari/Edge browsers.
-* MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
+* `GetDASHStreamingSessionURL` MPEG-DASH (Dynamic Adaptive Streaming over HTTP) - same as HLS, just different format
-* GetClip API - use it to download clip (MP4) with archived/on-demand media from video stream over the time range If you have need to store data durable with ordering and data should be read with 4 hours interval by 2 apps, you have 2 choices:
+* `GetClip` - use it to download clip (MP4) with archived/on-demand media from video stream over the time range If you have need to store data durable with ordering and data should be read with 4 hours interval by 2 apps, you have 2 choices:
 * put data into first sqs, first app read from first sqs and copy data into second sqs for second app (sqs should be of fifo type)
 * use kinesis data stream - this is more approprite solution, cause first solution require app to make sure that messages would be put into second queue, here no extra coding required (ordering built-in)